The Zika virus disease (Zika) is transmitted primarily via Aedes mosquitoes. The Aedes mosquitoes are also known to transmit Dengue and Chikungunya.

 The common symptoms of infection with Zika include fever, rash, joint pain and conjunctivitis (red eyes) that can last from 2 days to one week.
-For majority of the people, Zika is not life-threatening and many patients do not show any symptoms of infection.
+For the majority of the people, Zika is not life-threatening and many patients do not show any symptoms of infection.
 Therefore, many people are unaware that they may have contracted Zika.
-However for pregnant ladies, infection can lead to microcephaly – a serious birth defect.
+However, for pregnant ladies, the infection can lead to microcephaly – a serious birth defect.

 Can the virus be treated?

-Unfortunately, there are no vaccinations nor medications available to prevent and treat Zika virus.
+Unfortunately, there are no vaccinations nor medications available to prevent and treat the Zika virus.
 Based on your travel history, symptoms and blood tests, diagnosis of infection can be confirmed.
 However do not fret, you can treat your symptoms with the following:

 - Ensure you have plenty of rest.